etalab/covid19-dashboard-widgets/README.md

 ### Todo

 - do we really need `vue-custom-element` vs regular Vue apps mounted to specific DOM elements in the parent page?
+- reactivity to prop changes in embedding page
 - static assets handling (fonts, img...)
 - separate builds for each component, without pulling all the dependencies of all the components (`--target lib`), which impact on the store?
 - communication from parent window to components (event based probably)